Last Updated on April 4, 2021 by Jim Ferri

 While the city lists 80+ museums scattered throughout the five boroughs, there are also many more small, niche institutions.

-After your visit soar to new heights when you go to the observation deck at One World Trade, also known as the “Freedom Tower.”
+In winter or any season your visit soar to new heights when you go to the observation deck at One World Trade, also known as the “Freedom Tower.”
 It is the tallest skyscraper in the Western Hemisphere and contains the fastest elevator in the hemisphere.
 It’s an incredibly smooth and quiet ride as it whisks you up 102 stories in one minute.
-The view from the top is incredible – and best in winter when the air is clearest.
+The view from the top is incredible – and best seen in New York in the winter, since that’s when the air is clearest.
 Tickets are $32 per adult, $26 per child, and $30 for seniors.

 Visit the Financial District